 Women have not always been the best represented gender in films.
 For quite some time, films all over the world have featured ineffective to downright disposable female characters, who have either been damsels-in-distress waiting to be rescued by the male characters or just a mere prop only written into the film to fill the quota of a love interest.
-But as Bob Dylan said once, slowly although steadily, the times they are a changin’.
-Women have not only started landing superbly written roles in mainstream films , they have also started headlining their own films (even franchises!) that put them in from and center of the story.
+But as Bob Dylan said once, the times they are a changin’.
+Women have not only started landing superbly written roles in mainstream films , they have also started headlining their own films (even franchises!) that put them in front and center of the story.
 So here we are, with 12 such films that feature strong independent and overall, realistic, prominent female characters.
 We have considered films from various genres and various languages, featuring a straight up female lead, or some other eminent roles.
 We have also omitted superhero films in this list.

 This is probably one of the most definitive sci-fi horror films of all time.
 First in a long series of films featuring extra-terrestrial horror( the latest one, Alien: Covenant, came out in 2017), this is also the best.
 A truly terrifying build-up and the pulsating dread running throughout the entire film makes sure the viewer is glued to their seats, as does Sigourney Weaver as Ellen Ripley, the ultimate survivor.
 She is established as the most intelligent and fierce character in the film, with a survival spirit so strong, that she is rightfully “last woman standing” as the movie ends.
 This was definitely very important film for horror genre, as it had a female character who fought her way to survival instead of just being subjected to violence.
 Sigourney has played many female leads after this, but this will definitely be remembered as one of her most iconic roles.